 Wolverhampton Grammar School has a confidential central register of all sanctions imposed for serious misbehaviour.
-The entries on this register include the pupil's name and Year group, the nature and date of the offence and the sanction imposed.
-This register is reviewed regularly by the Head and DSLs to identify trends in behaviour.
+The entries on this register include the pupil's name and year group, the nature and date of the offence and the sanction imposed.
+This register is reviewed regularly by the safeguarding team to identify trends in behaviour.